-- 1. Providers of intermediary services shall publish, at least once a year, clear, easily comprehensible and detailed reports on any content moderation they engaged in during the relevant period.
-Those reports shall include, in particular, information on the following, as applicable: - (a) the number of orders received from Member States' authorities, categorised by the type of illegal content concerned, including orders issued in accordance with Articles 8 and 9, and the average time needed for taking the action specified in those orders; - (b) the number of notices submitted in accordance with Article 14, categorised by the type of alleged illegal content concerned, any action taken pursuant to the notices by differentiating whether the action was taken on the basis of the law or the terms and conditions of the provider, and the average time needed for taking the action;
+- Providers of intermediary services shall publish in a specific section in their online interface, at least once a year, clear, easily comprehensible and detailed reports on any content moderation they engaged in during the relevant period.
+Those reports shall include, in particular, information on the following, as applicable: - (a) for providers of intermediary services, the number of orders received from Member States' authorities, categorised by the type of illegal content concerned, including orders issued in accordance with Articles 8 and 9, and the average time needed for taking the action specified in those orders;

-- (c) the content moderation engaged in at the providers' own initiative, including the number and type of measures taken that affect the availability, visibility and accessibility of information provided by the recipients of the service and the recipients' ability to provide information, categorised by the type of reason and basis for taking those measures; - (d) the number of complaints received through the internal complaint-handling system referred to in Article 17, the basis for those complaints, decisions taken in respect of those complaints, the average time needed for taking those decisions and the number of instances where those decisions were reversed. - 2.
-Paragraph 1 shall not apply to providers of intermediary services that qualify as micro or small enterprises within the meaning of the Annex to Recommendation 2003/361/EC.
+- (b) for providers of hosting services, the number of notices submitted in accordance with Article 14, categorised by the type of alleged illegal content concerned, any action taken pursuant to the notices by differentiating whether the action was taken on the basis of the law or the terms and conditions of the provider, the number of notices submitted by trusted flaggers, the number of notices processed exclusively by automated means and the average time needed for taking the action; - (c) for providers of intermediary services, as applicable, the content moderation engaged in at the providers' own initiative, including the number and type of measures taken that affectto restrict the availability, visibility and accessibility of information provided by the recipients of the service and the recipients' ability to provide informationand other related restrictions of the service, categorised by the method of detection of the infringement, the type of measure taken, and the type of alleged illegal content or infringement of the terms and conditions of the service provider by the type of reason and basis for taking those measures; - (d) for providers of intermediary services, as applicable, the number of complaints received through the internal complaint-handling systems in accordance with the provider's terms and conditions and, for providers of online platforms, also in accordance with referred to in Article 17, the basis for those complaints, decisions taken in respect of those complaints, the average time needed for taking those decisions and the number of instances where those decisions were reversed. - Paragraph 1 shall not apply to providers of intermediary services that qualify as micro or small enterprises within the meaning of the Annex to Recommendation 2003/361/EC and which are not very large online platforms in accordance with Article 25.